0nix/ggj21/twine/evidence_questioning.md

 Sergeant Bayer looks sideways at the Lieutenant.
 "You do the job well or you don't do it at all, Lieutenant Sessler."
 He says with a heavy sigh.
 "Agent, please order that inqui-."

 "No, no." Lieutenant Sessler intervenes, gesticulating with his hands something fierce.
 "Agent, belay that order.
 I will determine what is relevant in this investigation.
-This has one target and one target alone and his name, lest you forget Sergeant, is Albert Hassel!"
+This has one target and one target alone and his name, lest you forget Sergeant, is Albert Hassel."

 "And his associates, Lieutenant Sessler."
 The Sergeant responds, raising his voice.
-"Surely you can't be so green you'd think they were blameless."
+"Surely you cannot be so wet behind the ears you would think they were blameless."

 "Sergeant, we must focus!
 The tenants are not relevant to this investigation!"
 Lieutenant Sessler shouts, slamming his finger on the dossier he held.

 "Who are you and what did you do with Oskar Sessler?!
 Suddenly, the budget concerns you?!"
 Sergeant Bayer bellows.
-"You want to stick every man, woman and child in prison so much as they glance in your direction and this nobody is the one individual where we must not be hasty!?"
+"You want to stick every man, woman, and child in prison so much as they glance in your direction!
+And,this nobody is the one individual where we must not be hasty!?"

 "That woman is the wife of a government worker Bayer!
-I will not have you sully the good name of our colleagues!"
+I won't have rabble like yourself dirty the good name of loyal men and women!"
 Lieutenant Sessler responds.
 There's something in the tone of his voice that tells you that he doesn't believe the words coming out of his mouth. /n/n Sergeant Bayer is violently confused, making grunts and noises that try to go past the embryonic stage for words.

 [Vocally support Sergeant Bayer]

 You speak up, citing Ministry rulebooks and regulations that compel you to report and follow up with any unknown associates.
 Sergeant Bayer smiles triumphantly.
-"The kid is quoting the book at you now, Lieutenant Sessler.
-I should be more diligent lest you take his position and him yours."
+"The Agent is quoting the book at you now, Lieutenant Sessler.
+I should caution you to be more diligent, lest you take his position and him yours."
 He says with a guffaw.
 Lieutenant Sessler responds, while looking directly in your eyes.
 You'd think he was trying to make your eyeballs boil with thought alone.
-"Why am I not surprised that Agent Brownie here was so inclined to become a pencil-pushing desk jockey?"
+"Why am I not surprised that Agent Brownie's career path was to become a petite bourgeois pencil-pusher?"

 (super leader +2 and leader -1 )

 [You say nothing]

 You decide to stay quiet, and the pair of squabbling men to their own argument.
-It had been just about the 9th time you'd hear this argument between your two superiors.
+It had been just about the ninth time you'd hear this argument between your two superiors.
 It was becoming old hat, quickly.
 You'd wonder if they would ever agree on anything.
 You wonder if they were enjoying fighting each other.
 You wonder if they continued these interrogations simply because they just wanted to spread misery around.

 (nothing)